ashshah1/mannmukti/README.md

 also, ash is friends with mannmukti president so this, along with driving her everywhere, is part of the job description.

-megan is along for the ride, as usual, as ash's minion.
+megan is along for the ride as ash's minion.

 # built using
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).